mbaze/Z80-Bits/iterative-fixed-point-division.md

 rra
 ```

-The `%11111100` mask is introduced because, on the Z80, an `and` followed by two `rra`s is both shorter
-and faster than performing two `srl a` operations.
-The mask clears the two least significant bits,
-ensuring that only zeros are shifted in during the `rra` sequence.
+The 11111110 mask is used because it clears the least significant bit and resets the carry flag.
+On the Z80, this allows a subsequent pair of fast `rra` instructions to be used instead of two slower `srl a` operations.

 ## Divisors of the form 2^N + 1